submissionUnkown/REGNUM/README.md

 ARGS:

-    --train_path : path to train data. it should have 3 columns (subject predicate object) --numerical_path : Path to numerical predicate 1 column --path_result : specify a path to store the data --MINHC : #TODO
+    --train_path: path to train data.
+    --numerical_path : Path to numerical predicate
+    --path_result : specify a path to store the data

-    --MINCONF : #TODO
+## Tutorial:

+checkout the tutorial notebook, an example on how to run REGNUM.